New Orleans: Latest in string of deadly vehicle attacks – DW – 01/01/2025

 Nice, France, July 14, 2016

-A Tunisian-born French resident drove a rental truck for more than a mile (nearly two kilometers) along a seaside promenade crowded with tourists.
-The attack on the French Riviera resort, which took place on France's Bastille Day holiday, killed 86 people — the deadliest atrocity of its kind.
+A Tunisian-born French resident drove a rental truck for nearly 2 kilometers along a seaside promenade crowded with tourists.
+The attack on the French Riviera resort, which took place on France's Bastille Day holiday, killed 86 people — the deadliest of its kind.

 rc/dj (AFP, AP, dpa, Reuters)